-Our primary goal is that students gain a positive mathematical experience and fulfil their potential by delivering maths in the most enjoyable and effective way possible.
+Our primary goal is to deliver maths in the most enjoyable and effective way possible in order to ensure that students gain a positive mathematical experience and fulfil their potential.

-There are six full time teachers of maths and a specialist learning mentor.
+There are 6 full time teachers of maths and a specialist learning mentor.

 We are based in a suite of six dedicated classrooms, all equipped with interactive white boards.
 We have a range of maths software and website applications which students can access from home as well as during maths lessons in the college ICT suites.
 The faculty has invested in purchasing up to date text books and software across the entire age and ability range.

 Students enjoy learning maths through a range of teaching and learning styles which allow them to be creative and to learn in a variety of ways.
 In particular students tell us they enjoy the challenges of working in pairs and groups as well as using maths websites and ICT applications.

 In KS3 and KS4 students are taught in ability groups which are reviewed on a regular basis.
 They follow schemes of work which allow teaching and learning to be tailored to the abilities and potential of each group.